texhex/Euphoria66/README.md

 NOTE #1: Loading the save will take at about 12-13 minutes (no joke!).
 After that, ONI will show a black and white screen of the colony and require some more minutes to fully intialize

-NOTE #2: This save game will require **20-23 GB of memory**.
+NOTE #2: This save game will require about **20 GB of memory**.
 So better close all those tabs in Chrome before.

 ## Contributions